anwarendo/alx-system_engineering-devops/0x01-shell_permissions/README.md

       * 4-empty ==> creates empty file "hello"
       * 5-execute ==> gives execute access permission for the owner of the file
       * 6-multiple_permissions ==> gives permissions like: executing for owner and group, and reaing only for others
+      * 7-everybody ==> give permissions for all types of users to execute the file "hello"